Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Results

 \subsection{Learning Experiments}

-The results for the experiments comparing learning a function using PES or mPES are shown in Table \ref{tab:learningresult}, where it can be immediately seen that our mPES learning rule is competitive with PES by noticing that the statistics encoding the quality of the learning, the mean squared error (MSE) and Spearman correlation coefficient ($\rho$), are consistently more favourable to mPES - or when not, very close to equal - across the spectrum of tested models.
+The results for the experiments comparing learning a function using PES or mPES are shown in Table \ref{tab:2}, where it can be immediately seen that our mPES learning rule is competitive with PES by noticing that the statistics encoding the quality of the learning, the mean squared error (MSE) and Spearman correlation coefficient ($\rho$), are consistently more favourable to mPES - or when not, very close to equal - across the spectrum of tested models.

-Fig. \ref{fig:sim10}, \ref{fig:sim100}, \ref{fig:sim100white}, and \ref{fig:sim100sinesquare} show a selection of results from our simulations for various combinations of neuronal ensemble sizes, desired transformations $f$ and input signals.
+Figures \ref{fig:learningexperiments}A-D show a selection of results from our simulations for various combinations of neuronal ensemble sizes, desired transformations $f$ and input signals.
 The plots show the decoded output for the post-synaptic neuronal ensemble (filled colours), overlaid to the signal represented in the pre-synaptic ensemble (faded colours) during the testing phase of the simulation.
-The x-axis is expressed in seconds and shows the final 8 seconds of the simulation, while the y-axis is fixed to $[-1,+1]$ to show the value of the signals.
-In all cases the training input and testing signals were the same, and 3-dimensional, with the first dimension plotted in blue, the second in orange, and the third in green.
+The x-axis shows the final 8 seconds of the simulation, while the y-axis is fixed to $[-1,+1]$ to show the value of the signals.
+In all cases the training input and testing signals were 3-dimensional, with the first dimension plotted in blue, the second in orange, and the third in green.
 These results were chosen to give an intuition on the outcome of learning from a qualitative point of view, given that mere statistics might not encode the notion of what an observer would deem a ``good'' fit.